As the

 around frayed areas.
 Anyone absolutely determined to cut up kilims for

-upholstery needs to look at new or fairly recent pieces.
+upholstery needs to look for new or fairly recent pieces.
 The problem is,

 of course, that the synthetic dye colors of such pieces are normally